ruby-gnome/ruby-gnome/README.md

 ### Install from GitHub master branch

-You can also install this gem from GitHub master branch.
+You can also install these gems from GitHub master branch.

     % git clone https://github.com/ruby-gnome2/ruby-gnome2.git
     % cd ruby-gnome2